Damian-Curran/elevator-rest-service/README.md

 # Elevator Rest Service

-The Elevator rest service is responsible for handling a fictional buildings elevator operations.
+The Elevator rest service is responsible for handling fictional buildings elevator operations.
 This is done through providing RESTFUL endpoints for a user to interact with.
 A user is allowed to do CRUD operations on Users,Buildings and Elevators.

 ## Getting started locally